Skip to main content

 Status Updates

 Applicants can check their status online.
-The Office of Attorney Recruitment and Management posts status updates at key decision points in the selection process.
-The Community message board associated with the online application is also helpful to applicants with questions or who wish to review informational updates.
+The Office of Adjudication, Recruitment, and Management posts status updates at key decision points in the selection process.
+The community message board associated with the online application is also helpful to applicants with questions or who wish to review informational updates.

 Next Steps

-The Department will update candidate status online to show selection for consideration for employment, analogous to selection for an interview.
+The Department will update candidate status online to show selection for an interview.
 The online status will also show which component(s) selected the candidate in the "Selected By" column.
 Due to space constraints, a code is used for each component.
-Not all components conduct interviews and those that do generally interview by telephone.
-Components independently contact SLIP candidates to schedule interviews, if desired.
-If you are selected for consideration for employment for the SLIP, or a component has contacted you for an interview, see the list of component contacts and component-specific requirements.
+Interviews are virtual.
+Components independently contact SLIP candidates to schedule interviews.
+If you are selected for an interview, see the list of component contacts and pre-interview submissions.
 Questions regarding submissions or interviews should be directed to the appropriate component contacts.

 Additional Information